SmartManoj/mem0-mcp/README.md

-# MCP Server with Mem0 for Managing Coding Preferences
+# MCP Server with Mem0 for Managing Memories

-This demonstrates a structured approach for using an [MCP](https://modelcontextprotocol.io/introduction) server with [mem0](https://mem0.ai) to manage coding preferences efficiently.
-The server can be used with Cursor and provides essential tools for storing, retrieving, and searching coding preferences.
+This demonstrates a structured approach for using an [MCP](https://modelcontextprotocol.io/introduction) server with [mem0](https://mem0.ai) to manage memories efficiently.
+The server provides essential tools for storing, retrieving, searching, updating, and deleting any kind of memory (such as code snippets, notes, implementation details, or patterns).

 ## Installation